Menu

 We welcome visitors to all of our weekly meetings, however most come to our main Sunday services:

-a bit more about Calvary Evangelical Church:
+More about Calvary Evangelical Church:

 Calvary is the name of the place where almost 2000 years ago Jesus was crucified (a brutal form of execution used by the Romans).
 We see his death as central to the Christian good news, which is why ‘Calvary’ is in the name of our church.